ARlegro/obsidian-backup/DevStudy/Backend/Spring/Security/Basic flow/Flow 3. AuthenticationProvider and Manager, encoder.md

 ![[Pasted image 20250525170759.png]]
 - Looks up the `UserDetails` from the `UserDetailsService`.
--  uses the `PasswordEncoder` to validate the password on the `UserDetails` returned in UserDetailsService.
+- Uses the `PasswordEncoder` to validate the password on the `UserDetails` returned in UserDetailsService.
 - If success
-- df
 ```java
 @Override
 protected Authentication createSuccessAuthentication(Object principal, Authentication authentication,